Wellesley Wild: Career

-In August 2010 Wild and his writing partner Alec Sulkin signed a three-year pact with 20th Century Fox TV.
+In August 2010, Wild and his writing partner Alec Sulkin signed a three-year pact with 20th Century Fox TV.
 The two will continue working on Family Guy and will develop their own television series.
 Discussing whether the new series would be a live action or an animation, Wild said, "We've been throwing around both ideas."
 Their joint production, Dads premiered on September 17, 2013.

 He co-wrote the 2012 film Ted with Sulkin and MacFarlane, and also wrote the 2014 film A Million Ways to Die in the West and Ted 2 (2015).
 He served as co-executive producer along with MacFarlane for MacFarlane's show, The Orville.
-Wild is also the showrunner for the revival of Animaniacs, which premiered on Hulu in 2020.
+Wild was also the showrunner for the revival of Animaniacs, which premiered on Hulu in 2020.

 Through his English paternal grandfather Wellesley is a descendant of both Edward I (Longshanks) King of England (1272-1307) and Richard Colley Wellesley, 1st Marquess, brother of Arthur Wellesley, the Duke of Wellington.

 Wild is also related to former CIA Director Porter Goss.